 The research also indicates that concerns and focus on data security and data governance are limiting businesses from gaining key benefits.
 According to the study, the need for diversification and access to unique capabilities or specific technology drives the adoption of multi-cloud data hosting.

-On the other hand, when we look the data security management, although 83% of organizations believe that data security requirements are of high or critical priority, half of the respondents talk about lack of the ability to ensure data protection and comply with security regulations.
+On the other hand, when we look the data security management, although 83% of organizations believe that data security requirements are of high or critical priority, half of the respondents talk about the lack of the ability to ensure data protection and comply with security regulations.